shepelevn/storage-cloud-api/README.md

 ### Files

-`GET: /files/list` - Get files list
+`GET: /files/list` - Get a list of files

-`GET: /files/list-shared` - Get files list from other users who shared the file with current user
+`GET: /files/list-shared` - Get a list of files from other users who shared the file with current user

 `GET: /files/get/{fileId}` - Get information about a file